radical-cybertools/radical.entk/doc/index.rst

 #######################################

 The Ensemble Toolkit is a Python library for developing and executing large-scale ensemble-based workflows.
 It is being developed by the `RADICAL Research Group <http://radical.rutgers.edu/>`_ at Rutgers University.
 Ensemble Toolkit is released under the `MIT License
 <http://opensource.org/licenses/MIT>`_.
-More details and the reference to cite EnTK can be found at http://arxiv.org/abs/1602.00678 (accepted in ICPP 2016).
+More details and the reference to cite Ensemble Toolkit can be found at http://arxiv.org/abs/1602.00678 (accepted in ICPP 2016).

 **Project Github Page**